ERamaM/PMDLComparator/README.md

 # Deep Learning for Predictive Busines Process Monitoring: Review and Benchmark

+IMPORTANT NOTE: this repository will not be updated in the near future.
+Please use the following one: https://gitlab.citius.usc.es/efren.rama/pmdlcompararator

 # Introduction

 This is the support code of the paper "Deep Learning for Predictive Business Process Monitoring: Review and Benchmark."